SHIPGLIDE AIR LUBRICATION SYSTEMS

 The Road to Zero Emission Shipping

-If considered as a nation, the shipping industry would rank among the top ten largest global polluters.
-To pay its part in limiting the rise in global temperatures and mitigating the most severe consequences of climate change, the shipping industry must achieve net-zero emissions by 2050.
+The IMO’s Revised Greenhouse Gas Strategy sets a target of net-zero emissions.
+If considered a nation, the shipping industry would rank among the top-ten global polluters.
+To play its part in limiting the rise in global temperatures and mitigating the consequences of climate change, the shipping industry has agreed to achieve net-zero emissions by 2050. link | resources

 THE COMPLETE PICTURE